By submitting an application to Tartu College (TC), you agree with all the terms of the occupancy conditions at TC.

 c) All computers must have current virus protection

-e) No Private Routers (WI-FI) and/or Switches may be hooked up in TC
+d) No Private Routers (WI-FI) and/or Switches may be hooked up in TC

-70. Bitcoin (or any similar cryptocurrency) mining is not allowed in TC.
+88. Bitcoin (or any similar cryptocurrency) mining is not allowed in TC.

 Disruptive behaviour

-72. Students with disruptive behaviour - grounds for expulsion:
+90. Residents with disruptive behaviour - grounds for expulsion:

-• Non-payment of occupancy fees for more than 30 days (residents are encouraged to contact the office regarding any issues)
+• Non-payment of occupancy fees for more than 30 days (Residents are encouraged to contact the office regarding any issues)

 • Destroying Tartu College property